🚀 Get in VS Code!

 At any time, you can drag the Chat view to another location, or even open it as an editor.
 Learn more about custom layouts in VS Code.

-Depending on your question, Copilot Chat might return source code in a code block.
+Chat responses could contain one or more code blocks.
 Depending on the language extension, the code block in the chat response might support IntelliSense, which enables you get information about methods and symbols by hovering over them, or to go to their definition.

 A Copilot Chat code block response.